Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Vessels_and_Volumes/Readme.md

 - __closure__
   - Type: string
-  - Description: Is the reaction vessel open or closed, s it closed by a lid?
+  - Description: Is the reaction vessel open or closed?

 - __shape_and_dimensions__
   - Type: string